psa_eastervigil

 “In recent times the Holy Spirit has moved groups of Anglicans to petition…to be received into full Catholic communion individually as well as corporately.
 The Apostolic See has responded favorably to such petitions.
 Indeed, the successor of Peter, mandated by the Lord Jesus to guarantee the unity of the episcopate and to preside over and safeguard the unity of all the Churches, could not fail to make available the means necessary to bring this holy desire to realization.”
 Anglicanorum coetibus, Benedict XVI

-On November 4, 2009, Pope Benedict XVI promulgated the Apostolic Constitution Anglicanorum coetibus, paving the way for groups of Anglicans to come in to full communion with the Catholic Church in such a way “so as to maintain the liturgical, spiritual and pastoral traditions of the Anglican Communion within the Catholic Church, as a precious gift nourishing the faith of the members of the Ordinariate and as a treasure to be shared.”
+On November 4, 2009, Pope Benedict XVI promulgated the Apostolic Constitution Anglicanorum coetibus, paving the way for groups of former Anglicans to come in to full communion with the Catholic Church in such a way “so as to maintain the liturgical, spiritual and pastoral traditions of the Anglican Communion within the Catholic Church, as a precious gift nourishing the faith of the members of the Ordinariate and as a treasure to be shared.”
 In January of 2012, the Personal Ordinariate of the Chair of St. Peter was erected with Monsignor Jeffrey Steenson (formerly the Bishop of the Episcopal Diocese of the Rio Grande) appointed as Ordinary.
+On February 2, 2016, the Most Reverend Steven J. Lopes, appointed by Pope Francis, was consecrated the first bishop of the Ordinariate of the Chair of St Peter.

 Beginning with the promulgation of Anglicanorum coetibus, a group of parishioners and clergy at the Church of the Holy Communion, Charleston, began praying together and discerning a vocation to enter into the Catholic Church through the Ordinariate.
 As Christians formed in the Anglo-Catholic tradition, and though sad to leave a parish we dearly loved, we received this opportunity with gratitude; it truly felt like a way home.
-The controversies in the Episcopal Church and wider Anglican Communion were not our motivating factor – which was always to live out more fully and authentically the Catholic faith we had received as Anglicans – but served only to place some of Anglicanism’s ecclesial deficits into more stark relief.
 As Catholics, we want not to be an eccentric liturgical ghetto, but first and foremost to be a community which rests in what Cardinal Gerhard Müller has called “the joyful and peaceful embrace of our common faith.”

 So, we are